openziti/helm-charts/README.md

 ### `prometheus`

 The operation of this chart is described in [part 2 of the PrometheuZ tutorial](https://docs.openziti.io/blog/zitification/prometheus/part2/#deploying-prometheuz-1).
+This chart is not packaged for this Helm repo, but you can work with it in a Git working copy as shown in the example.

 ```bash
 helm install prometheuz ./charts/prometheus \